29 December 2023

 Not surprisingly this shows clusters around where I live and in Central London where I like to go walking.
 It also shows parts of Capital Ring and London Loop though, sadly, I did not always map my walks so there are some embarrassing gaps.

-I use this a lot when planning walks, I zoom in to the area I plan to walk in and look to see which roads I have walked before and I try to avoid these.
+I use my LifeMap a lot when planning walks, I zoom in to the area I plan to walk in and look to see which roads I have walked before and I try to avoid these.
+If you like exploring as much as I do then new roads are always a better option than familiar ones.

-All that I have covered so far is available in the free versions of the app.Today I played with the paid (£4) version of CityStrides.
+All that I have covered so far is available in the free versions of the app.Today I played with the paid (£4 a month) version of CityStrides.

-The feature I was most interested in in the premium version is the map showing red dots where roads have not been walked, or not fully walked.
-This will allow me to find roads that I have not walked before.
+The feature I was most interested with in the premium version is the map showing red dots where roads have not been walked, or not fully walked.
+This allows me to easily find roads that I have not walked before, especially in areas where I have walked most roads.

-At this scale it shows areas of Richmond where I have many unwalked roads.
-The LifeMap above shows that I have walked many times in these areas and the gaps are things that dead-end roads and housing estates.
+At this scale of the picture below it shows the areas of Richmond where I have many unwalked roads.
+The LifeMap above shows that I have walked many times in these areas and the gaps are things like dead-end roads and side roads in housing estates.

 CityStrides was already a useful tool for a keen walker with its free features and the premium services for paid supporters are a powerful upgrade.